-Throughout their academic years, dental students are trained on prescribing, perfomring ad interpreting radiographs.
+Throughout their academic years, dental students are trained on prescribing, performing ad interpreting radiographs.
 Beginning from early years, students begin to learn about the radiology physics and radiation safety.
-This is followed by performing dental radiographs on manneguin, and later on patients attending the University Dental Hospital Sharjah.
+This is followed by performing dental radiographs on mannequin, and later on patients attending the University Dental Hospital Sharjah.

 Utilizing several intra oral X-ray machines, the two panoramic\ cephometric machines, and our state-of-the-art CBCT machine, students routinely take radiographs for screening new patients, and later for diagnosing oral and maxillofacial bone pathological lesions.